96-year-old Korean War veteran still attempting to get Purple Heart medal after 7 decades

 Meyer first applied for a Purple Heart in 2020.
 The Army denied him, saying he needed more documentation.

-So U.S. Sen. Amy Klobuchar ‘s staff then helped him get documents from the National Archives and made numerous follow-up inquiries.
+So U.S. Sen. Amy Klobuchar‘s staff helped him get documents from the National Archives and made numerous follow-up inquiries.
 But even with the additional evidence, the Army Board for Correction of Military Records turned him down.
 Klobuchar said this week that she’s not giving up.

 “Earl Meyer put his life on the line in defense of our freedoms, and we will continue to do all we can to further the work to rightfully honor his service,” the Minnesota Democrat said in a statement.